-Around 30% of data that businesses have about their clients is inaccurate
+Around 30% of all the data that businesses have about their clients is inaccurate

 40% of consumers switch to a new email address once every two years

-Every year, businesses lose $32,000 per a sales representative because of outdated client information
+Every year, businesses lose $32,000 per sales representative because of outdated client information

 To avoid losses and maximize your revenue, you should update your customer database systematically.
 The most common reason for mistakes in the database is human errors, followed closely by a lack of internal communication between company departments.